andyrutkowski/ALA2018/index.md

     >Data and Geospatial Services<br>
     >Rice University, Fondren Library<br>
     >Houston, Texas<br>

-Title of presentation: Spatial Humanities: An Introduction to Space and Place in Digital Scholarship
+#### Spatial Humanities: An Introduction to Space and Place in Digital Scholarship